One-inflated zero-truncated Poisson and negative binomial regression models: Illustrations

 \subsection{Hospital length of stay: MedPar data}

 {\linespread{1}

 }

 A particular data set from the 1991 Arizona MedPar database has championed and exemplified the zero-truncated negative binomial (ZTNB) regression model.
-The data appears in articles \citep{hardin2007generalized, hardin2015regression}, books \citep{hilbe2011negative, hilbe2014modeling}, R packages \citep{hilbe2016package, hilbe2018package}, and several web vignettes for ZTNB estimation.
+The data appears in articles \citep{hardin2007generalized, hardin2015regression}, books \citep{hilbe2011negative, hilbe2014modeling}, R packages \citep{COUNT, msme}, and several web vignettes for ZTNB estimation.
 ZTNB regression models have been estimated for subsequent waves of MedPar data in many research articles \citep{baser2010impact, kleindorfer2009us, lasater2021evaluation}, to name a few.

-The goal is to model a patient's hospital length of stay ($los$), which is a zero-truncated count.
+The goal is to model a patient's hospital length of stay (\texttt{los}), which is a zero-truncated count.
 Some illustrations of the ZTNB model use membership to a health maintenance organization as an explanatory variable, but we instead estimate the model from ``11.1: Zero-truncated count models'', in \cite{hilbe2011negative}.
-All of the explanatory variables are dummies: $white$ = 1 if the patient identifies as Caucasian; $died$ = 1 if the patient died during their stay; and categorical dummies for the type of admission, whether elective, urgent ($type2$ = 1) or emergency ($type3$ = 1).
+All of the explanatory variables are dummies: \texttt{white == 1} if the patient identifies as Caucasian; \texttt{died == 1} if the patient died during their stay; and categorical dummies for the type of admission, whether elective, urgent (\texttt{type2 == 1}) or emergency (\texttt{type3 == 1}).

+The estimated ZTNB and OIZTNB models, and the marginal effects from each, are displayed in Table \ref{tab:medpar}.
+Average and absolute one-inflation is 4.2\% and 6.8\% respectively.
 One-inflation is plausible in such data, for at least two reasons.
 Suppose there are two types of individuals mixed into the sample; ill and healthy.
-Type is revealed through examination by a doctor, when $los$ = 1.
+Type is revealed through examination by a doctor, when \texttt{los = 1}.
 Those that are healthy are discharged and one-inflate the data.
 As a second channel for one-inflation, suppose that patients that die tend to do so on their first day of stay.
-Indeed, both Wald (\textit{p}-value 0.000) and LRT (\textit{p}-value 0.000) tests of no one-inflation support the presence of one-inflation, which is 4.2\% on average, and is 6.8\% in average absolute one-inflation.
-Despite its association with the MedPar data set, the ZTNB regression model is likely misspecified, and the estimators are biased and inconsistent.
+Both Wald and LRT tests of no one-inflation support the presence of one-inflation with test statistics of 469.1 and 131.4 respectively, giving associated p-values of 0.

+Despite its association with the MedPar data set, the ZTNB regression model is likely misspecified, and the MLEs are biased and inconsistent.

+A plot of the actual data, as well as the predicted counts from the ZTNB and OIZTNB models, is generated using \texttt{oneplot()} and displayed in Figure \ref{fig:medpar}.
+One-inflation is visibly apparent.